-We will discuss costs with you at the outset and contact you as soon as possible in the event that we believe that we are going to exceed any estimate given initially in order to ensure transparency between us.
+We will discuss potential costs with you at the outset and contact you as soon as possible in the event that we believe that we are going to exceed any estimate in order to ensure transparency between us.

-Whilst we make every effort to keep costs to a minimum it should be said that not every estate is the same and there can be a myriad of factors that create extra cost to the estate.
+Whilst we make every effort to keep costs to a minimum it should be said that not every estate is the same and there can be a myriad of factors that generate extra cost to the estate.
 It is important to remember that it is the estate that is liable for the cost of the administration.
-We do not charge on a percentage basis as some firms used to do but on an hourly rate.
+We do not charge on a percentage basis, as some firms used to do, but on an hourly rate.

 There are various ways in which we might be able to assist you.
 For example it might be that you are dealing with a simple estate in which you have already undertaken the role of contacting the financial institutions for details of the value of the deceased’s assets at the date of their death, have been able to determine their liabilities and want us to help you to complete the paperwork in order to obtain a Grant of Representation.
 On the other hand you might wish for us to gather all the information required in terms of the assets and liabilities of the deceased and to complete the paperwork and obtain the Grant of Representation on your behalf and, once obtained, you might then wish to complete the work on the estate in respect to calling in the assets, paying off any liabilities and dealing with the signing off of the estate with HMRC and then paying any legacies.
 Then again you may wish for the firm to undertake all the work in relation to the estate from start to finish.
 In short and, while it may be obvious to say it, the more time we spend on the estate the more the cost will be.